thefalc/instabread-codelab-sample/README.md

 ### Create API credentials

-Before jumping into the code, you need to create a role, policy, and service account that will be used for API authentication with the Skyflow APIs.
+Before jumping into the code, you need to create a role, policy, and service account to use API authentication.

 1. From the vault schema view of your vault, click the gear icon next to the name of your vault and then click **Edit Settings**.